Insect Alert: Mosquitoes Head to the Midwest. Plus, Mice on the Move.

 A long period of drought is just coming to an end in areas like Texas, which is a welcome relief for many.

 Ants depend on water just like people.
 Many ants have found refuge from dry conditions by moving indoors.
 Even with the recent rainfall, ants are still a force to be reckoned with.

 There are thousands of different kinds of ants, but the ones you should look out for are carpenter ants and fire ants.
 Carpenter ants can be found all over the United States, including the Midwest.
 They don’t actually eat wood, but they tunnel through it and can cause serious property damage for homeowners.

 Prevent ants inside your home by keeping the area clear of food and water.
 Store food in sealed, air-tight containers.
 If you see ants, watch them to find how they are getting in so you can block their entry points.
-Fire ants are only found in the southern states, but they a problematic pest.
+Fire ants are only found in the southern states, but they are a problematic pest.
 They are aggressive if the nest is disturbed, and deliver a painful sting.
 For the very young, elderly, or people with an allergic reaction, fire ant stings can be life-threatening.

 For extra protection that has been proven effective, place Stay Away® Ants & Cockroaches in hot spots around your home like the kitchen or bathroom.

 Follow us on social media to see more natural tips to prevent ant problems.
 Things you already have in your kitchen like cinnamon, vinegar, or coffee grounds can help you keep ants away in a pinch.

 An outdoor pest is a pest nonetheless.